List of Marvel Comics characters: A: Second Aragorn

 Another Aragon served as a steed to Augustine du Lac, who was the Vatican Black Knight.
 He rode Aragorn at the time when he accompanied Klaw in his invasion of Wakanda.
+When Black Knight pulled Black Knight off of Aragorn and had threatened to have the Wakandan pilots shoot at Aragorn, Black Knight surrendered.

-When Kraven the Hunter's son Alyosha Kravinoff began collecting a zoo of animal-themed superbeings, Aragorn is clearly seen in one of the cages.
-However, after disobeying Kraven, Aragorn was killed to set an example to his other captives and then served up as food.
-The Marvel Pets Handbook confirmed that the Aragorn that was killed by Alyosha Kravinoff was the Vatican Black Knight's Aragorn.
+When Kraven the Hunter's son Alyosha Kravinoff began collecting a zoo of animal-themed superbeings, Aragorn is seen in one of the cages.
+After disobeying Kraven, Aragorn is killed to set an example to his other captives.